Healthy basil seed drink by Mr Basil with kiwi, pomegranate, and pineapple flavors alongside a glass of lemon basil seed water.

 Are sabja seeds good for weight loss?

 They can support weight management as part of a sensible diet.
 The fibre and gel create a strong sense of fullness at very low calorie cost.
-Swapping a calorie-dense snack or sugary drink for sabja seeds in water is a practical choice.
 They are not a supplement and will not cause weight loss on their own.

 How long should you soak sabja seeds?